Write your own extension

 between different extensions.

-You can extend the functionality for any types, by adding extension methods on IThat<TType>
+You can extend the expectations for any types, by adding extension methods on IThat<TType>

 .

-You want to verify that a string corresponds to an absolute path.
+If you want to verify that a string

 /// <summary>